monopole/snt/environment.md

 > rm -rf $TUT_DIR
 > ```

+which your OS will eventually do on its own.

 ## Tutorial error handling

 In CI/CD [testing](/appendix/testing) of this tutorial,
 one wants a command block error to cause process exit with a reportable error code.
-In interactive use, one obviously doesn't want that (it closes the terminal).
+In interactive use, one obviously doesn't want that because it closes the terminal.

 For the benefit of either scenario, the following stores the initial _exit on error_ behavior in a shell variable and defines a function to reset it.
-The latter is used in a retry function that provides some flexibility throughout the tutorial.

 <!-- @exitOnErrStatus @env @test -->
 ```